What is an income statement?

 An income statement reports a company’s net income for a specific accounting period, which is calculated using its total revenue and total expenses.
 Also known as a profit and loss statement or a statement of revenue and expenses, the income statement is one of three financial statements companies use to monitor their performance over a period of time.
 The other two are the balance sheet and the cash flow statement.

 The time frame of the accounting period being examined is indicated at the beginning of the income statement.
 This is different than a balance sheet, which reflects a picture of a company’s financials at a specific date.
 Many companies will produce these reports monthly for internal purposes, and then produce quarterly and annual summaries for external uses.
+An income statement may be used to calculate corporate tax.

 Items included on an income statement